Todd Gloria: Homelessness and housing

 In 2023, San Diego issued more housing permits than it had in decades, nearly doubling the number of permits issued in 2022.
 The increase in housing supply followed housing reforms that eased housing construction.

 As mayor, Gloria repeatedly called homelessness one of his top priorities.
 While San Diego has added hundreds of beds for the homeless during Gloria's tenure, it has also experienced a record increase in the number of unsheltered people in its downtown area and a record rise in the number of homeless deaths.

 During his campaign, Gloria proposed the use of housing with wrap-around services, making emergency shelters only available for triage, and replacing temporary shelters with permanent housing for those in need.

 In 2021, Gloria proposed a budget for the fiscal year of roughly $10 million in investments toward homelessness and housing in San Diego, emphasizing “a compassionate, person-centered approach.”
 The budget allocates funds for creating a new department called Homelessness Strategies and Solutions.
 A majority of the proposed investments will go to interim shelter beds.
 The proposal also invests $1 million into funding for the People Assisting the Homeless Coordinated Street Outreach Program.
 This program uses "a person-centered, neighborhood-based approach" to establish trust with homeless residents and link them to housing and services.
 Rapid-rehousing programs in the city will also benefit from the proposal's funding of 100 additional households and rental assistance.

-In late June 2023, Todd Gloria signed the "Unsafe Camping Ordinance" following its passage by the San Diego City Council by a 5-4 vote.
+In late June 2023, Todd Gloria signed the "Unsafe Camping Ordinance" that was introduced by City Councilmember Stephen Whitburn, following its passage by the San Diego City Council by a 5-4 vote.
 The law prohibits tent encampments in all public spaces in San Diego if shelter beds are available, and imposes a complete ban on encampments in parks, canyons, near schools, near transit stations, and near homeless shelters.
 Gloria defended the law, saying that "there has to be consequences for illegal behavior in the city.
 Now we’re saying you cannot occupy public spaces under certain circumstances", and that the city had expanded its shelter programs.
 He also stated he wanted to avoid the impression "that it’s easy to be homeless here and you can do drugs in my city".
 However, a spokesperson for the San Diego Housing Commission said that all of the city's shelters get filled by mid-day, and that most people referred to shelters by police and other authorities did not get placed, reporting that less than one-third of people referred to shelters in June 2023 were placed in one.
 Some of the city's homeless population reported getting displaced by police when no shelters were available, and one police officer opined that the new law did not help efforts and was "all the same".